7 Best ADP Competitors for 2022

 - Elite: $125 per month + $10 per employee monthly

-- Seamless integration with QuickBooks: While QuickBooks Payroll doesn’t integrate with a lot of third-party software, its native integration with QuickBooks Accounting allows for seamless data transfers between Intuit QuickBooks products.
-This means that your payroll information can flow directly to the general journal, plus you can use wage-related information for analytics and other reports using QuickBooks.
+- Its native integration with QuickBooks Accounting seamlessly transfers data between Intuit QuickBooks products, allowing your payroll information to flow directly to the general journal and use wage-related information for analytics and other reports using QuickBooks.

-TriNet Zenefits: Best for Businesses in Highly Regulated Industries
+TriNet HR Platform: Best for Heavily Regulated Industries

 - Simple to use